WiktoriaSamek/InformaticsPlugin/README.md

 The "Calculate Area" feature calculates the area of a polygon formed by the selected points using the Gauss method.
 To use this feature, follow these steps:
 1. Select the points that form a closed polygon.
 2. Open the plugin, select "Area" and click the "Calculate" button.
-3. The plugin will display the calculated area of the polygon in the user-selected units and the coordinate system (+ zone).
+3. The plugin will display the calculated area of the polygon in the user-selected units, the coordinate system (+zone) and create new layer for that polygon.

 ### 4. Calculate Height Difference